 Use Consistent Navigation

 If you present tips behind a button, keep them in the same or similar place.
-That could make all the difference in making things easier for the user as well as content a little more accessible.
+That could make all the difference in making things easier for the user and content a little more accessible.

 Clearly Label Forms

-All form fields should have a clear text label inline or in proximity to the form field.
+All form fields should have a clear text label inline or near the form field.
 Don’t try to get too creative with form fields.

-If you use graphics as a form element or label, make sure they have alt text.
-Any other form elements you have, make sure those have a descriptive label also.
+If you use graphics as a form element or label, ensure they have alt text.
+For any other form elements you have, make sure those also have a descriptive label.

 Use Simple Language

-Use your best judgment for using language that makes sense to your audience.
-That means if possible, stay away from jargon and also acronyms.
-At the very least define acronyms often so they’re understandable to all.
+Use your best judgment when using language that makes sense to your audience.
+That means, if possible, to stay away from jargon and acronyms.
+At the very least, define acronyms often so they’re understandable to all.

 Use White Space

 If you have a video, make sure you provide controls for it.
-If there’s audio, also include the ability to control the audio volume as well as turn on captions.
-That could be a play/pause button or even a way to skip ahead or rewind (old school).
+If there’s audio, include the ability to control the audio volume and turn on captions.
+That could be a play/pause button or a way to skip ahead or rewind (old school).

 Describe Links

 Click here isn’t very descriptive or helpful.
-So, use things like “send us an email” that’s a link instead of something like “click here to email us” with only the click here text linked.
+So, use things like””send us an emai””that’ss a link instead of something like””click here to email u”” with only the click here text linked.
 It’s easier and more helpful to everyone (including screen readers) if you describe links and/or what will happen once clicked.

-Now that you have a bit more of the basics of designing accessible courses (and other content), let’s get into some of the specifics.
+Now that you have more of the basics of designing accessible courses (and other content), let’s get into some specifics.

-While exploring writing this article, I also explored using a screen reader and navigating with the keyboard.
+While writing this article, I also explored using a screen reader and navigating with the keyboard.
 I have a newfound respect for those who can accomplish it.
-It’s a monumental challenge and I had a hard time, often reverting to the touchpad.
+It’s a monumental challenge, and I had a hard time, often reverting to the touchpad.

-That’s why you should be building all training content, including courses, to make them accessible to everyone.
-That means they need to be easily navigatable using a keyboard and when read by a screen reader should make sense as far as the order of items read and skipping elements that simply don’t matter to the content (decorative graphics).
+That’s why you should build all training content, including courses, to make them accessible to everyone.
+That means they need to be easily navigable using a keyboard.
+When read by a screen reader, they should make sense regarding the order of items read and skipping elements that don’t matter to the content (decorative graphics).

-When doing our testing, we used the VoiceOver Utility on macOS.
-There are also tools like NVDA for Windows among many other options.
-Some of the items below are general options you can set up in every course and others are processes you need to account for as you build courses.
+When testing, we used the VoiceOver Utility on macOS.
+There are also tools like NVDA for Windows, among many other options.
+Some items below are general options you can set up in every course; others are processes you need to account for as you build courses.

 Focus Order

-As users with a screen reader navigate, it’s helpful if the order of items flows the same way as a user seeing the screen would look at it.
-That means the title comes first, and the content is read in order of how you the author intended it.
+As users with a screen reader navigate, it’s helpful if the order of items flows the same way a user seeing the screen would look at it.
+That means the title comes first, and the content is read according to how you, the author, intended it.

 As you press the tab key on your keyboard, the focus should always go to the next most important item.
-The focus should never jump around the page, that would be confusing to somebody who can’t see how the screen is laid out.
+The focus should never jump around the page; that would not be very clear to somebody who can’t see how the screen is laid out.

 Articulate Storyline makes it easy to update the focus order of your course.
-It does take a bit of work and you also must do it right.
-To access the focus order configuration, just click on the Focus Order button on the Home tab (label 1).
+It takes a bit of work, and you must do it right.
+To access the focus order configuration, click the Focus Order button on the Home tab (label 1).

 It’s nice to skip items that are not needed.
-To do that, just highlight the item and click the trash can icon.
-You can then reorder the important elements by either dragging them or using the up/down arrows.
+Just highlight the item and click the trash can icon to do that.
+You can then reorder the important elements by dragging them or using the up/down arrows.
 It’s a great way to help keyboard-only users get through important content easily.
-This also is handy for screen readers because then unimportant elements can be skipped.
+This is also handy for screen readers because unimportant elements can be skipped.

-If you have slide layers, everything will show in the focus order window so be sure to also organize the slide layer items in the proper order too.
-When you’re finished, just save the focus order (label 3).
+If you have slide layers, everything will show in the focus order window, so be sure to organize the slide layer items in the proper order.
+When finished, save the focus order (label 3).

 Make Images Accessible